tqtezos/stablecoin/docs/specification.md

   (pair
     (address %sender)
     (pair
-      (address %minter)
-      (pair
       (nat %tokenId)
       (nat %value)
-  )))
+  ))
 )
 ```

-- Decreases balances for specified wallets and their token types and the total   supply of tokens by the given amount.
+- Decreases balances for senders and their token types and the total supply of tokens by the given amount.

-- Each minting must happen atomically, si if one of them fails, then the whole
+- Each burning operation must happen atomically, so if one of them fails,
-  operation must fail.
+  then the whole operation must fail.

 - The operation must follow permission policies described above.

-- Sender must be minter and the receiver must have a sufficient amount of
+- Sender must be minter and must have a sufficient amount of
-  funds to be destroyed and be in a sender's minter list.
+  funds to be destroyed and also be in glboal minter list.

 - A minter with 0 minting allowance is allowed to burn tokens.